tvanhens/pathery/.changeset/big-buckets-listen.md

 "@pathery/cdk": patch
 ---

-Fix issue where documents were not serializing to writer queue correctly.
+Fix: documents were not serializing to writer queue correctly.